 Follows Public Enthusiasm: Whether asked at the state, regional, or local levels, demand for trails is consistently ranked as a top priority.
 Public outreach for recent Master Park Plan revisions found trails a top priority.
 Support is also high for the Tri-Creek Greenway specifically.
 A recent Facebook post introducing the project received tremendous enthusiasm.
 Of the 107 BikePed Little Rock Facebook posts over the past six months, the Tri-Creek Greenway post received 263 reactions, comments, and shares and 644 clicks.
-This is 317% and 484% higher, respectfully, than engagement for the second most enthusiastically received post, which announced Little Rock as a Bike-Friendly Community!
+This is 317% and 484% higher, respectfully, than engagement for the second most enthusiastically received post, which announced Little Rock as a Bike-Friendly Community (a very big deal)!

 Safe Routes to Parks: The Tri-Creek Greenway will connect seven parks (Fig. 1).
 Each of these parks offers different services, including ball fields (baseball/softball/kickball), basketball courts, disc golf (Hindman, Fig. 3), golf (First Tee), Jim Dailey Fitness Center (War Memorial), fishing, meeting spaces (Hindman), mountain bike trails (Boyle), nature viewing, pavilions, picnic areas, playgrounds, restrooms, a splash pad (War Memorial, Fig. 4), a skate park (Kanis), tennis courts, paved and natural surface trails (for biking, running, and walking), volleyball courts, and Little Rock Zoo (War Memorial).
 The 6-mile corridor will also link to paved park trail systems in Brodie, Western Hills, and Boyle Parks, creating 20+ miles of recreational paved trail network.
 War Memorial and Hindman Parks have recently closed their golf courses and will likely expand their programing with the newly available space; these Tri-Creek Greenway anchor parks will become even more important destinations for equitable access.
 The Tri-Creek Greenway will provide safe access to all of these services and an active/recreational way to get to them.